- Tuesday, May 23rd, 2023

 Hong Kong Institute of Architects (HKIA) president Benny Chan says the exhibition reflects the city’s “transformation in urban planning and architectural design, while preserving local traditions and culture”.
 It is a bold response to the show’s overarching theme, “The Laboratory of the Future”, defined by its chief curator, Lesley Lokko.

 Running for six months from May 20 until November 26 in Venice, the 18th edition of the International Architecture Exhibition – La Biennale di Venezia, is one of the industry’s most prestigious events, attracting 64 national pavilions and leading architects and designers from around the world.

-Outside one of the key entrances to the historic complex that has housed the biennale since the turn of the century are three striking bamboo canopies, designed by a group of Hong Kong students led by Hiro Shinohara and Peter Chan, of CUHK.
+Outside one of the key entrances to the historic complex that has housed the biennale since the turn of the century is Moving Bamboo, three striking bamboo canopies designed by a group of Hong Kong students led by Hiro Shinohara and Peter Chan, of CUHK (photographed below).
 Each canopy is self-bracing, without the need for bolts or nails.
 In keeping with traditional practice, the long pliable bamboo strips, shipped from Hong Kong, are woven into stunning tree-like forms.

 Curator Sarah Lee explained the team was keen to tap into emerging practices focusing on more experimental approaches to design.
 She cited the innovative work of exhibitor HIR Studio, which cleverly transformed plastic waste, collected from the Shatin River, into public seating at the local townhall.
 The project was also recognised in our own A&D Awards, winning a Gold Award for Innovation and Technology, Mixed Use.